abdulhalim/documentation-persian/README.md

-# Bludit Documentation English Version
+# Bludit Documentation Persian Version
 Here you can find all the documentation about Bludit in English.

 This documentation is in sync with the website